Introduction

 The generated JSON is very easy to parse and includes the size of the generated atlas (meta.size

-) and the list of images included with their position on the atlas (frames
+) and the list of included images with their positions on the atlas (frames

 ).